N. I. Lobachevsky State University of Nizhny Novgorod: 2016

 In October 2016, university representatives reported the development of unique ceramic materials for spacecraft which are capable of withstanding high temperatures and radiation, thus enabling interplanetary travel.

 Lobachevsky University scientists are also implementing the "Cyberheart" and "Cybertrainer" projects.
 The "Cyberheart" project focuses on the development of an intelligent software system for the acquisition, storage and analysis of cardiac data.
 The system includes a software package that enables large-scale calculations that accurately reproduce the dynamic processes of the heart.
 At the same time, the system is capable of obtaining reliable real-time data on human cardiac activity, as well as simulating various effects (electrical, mechanical, optical, etc.) and testing the effectiveness of medicines.
 The system is capable of detecting cardiac diseases using the existing database.
 The "Cyberheart" has a graphical support system for cardiology data analysis, a system that automatically generates procedures for possible treatment of specific patients, and an ECG system that sends the results over a wireless network.

 The "Cybertrainer" EOS (Electromyographic Optical System) is designed to monitor, visualize and adjust the activity of a person's muscles.
 The system consists of a suit with embedded myo-sensors.
 During exercise, the sensor system captures information about the load of particular muscles and projects the image onto augmented reality glasses.
 A tactile stimulation system for individual muscles can adjust the movements in accordance with the pre-recorded standard.
-Even when athletes train under the guidance of a personal trainer, they don't get an objective picture of how their muscles work.

-When using the "Cybertrainer" suit, the athlete spends less time to achieve the goal, and the likelihood of eventual injury is significantly reduced.
-Besides, the "Cybertariner" system can monitor the processes of recovery of injured muscles and prevent any new injuries.
+When using the "Cybertrainer" suit, the athlete spends less time to achieve the goal, and the likelihood of eventual injury is reduced.
+Besides, the "Cybertariner" system can monitor the processes of recovery of injured muscles and prevent new injuries.
 The software helps to adjust the maximum permissible level of strain for each muscle.
 When this level is reached, a system of vibration sensors gives a signal to the user about excessive strain.